 Cloudflare offers useful apps that help you deliver a superior user experience.
 Moreover, the in-depth analytics features provide clear insights into website performance.
 With CDN, Web Application Firewall and DDoS, Cloudflare is a comprehensive platform that runs your applications in a secure environment with optimal performance.
 The free version allows you to use the CDN and other interesting features.
 On the other hand, upgrading to a paid version allows you to leverage the web application firewall feature.

-DevOps Security Best Practice #3: AWS Security
+DevOps Security Best Practice #3: Cloud Security

-• Multi-factor authentication is an easy way to protect your devices from unauthorized access.
+- Multi-factor authentication: is an easy way to protect your devices from unauthorized access.
 Ensure that the AWS console, which is a web app that enables you to manage AWS resources, is MFA-enabled.

 DevOps and Security Best Practice #4: Host and Network Firewall